oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

  	![Enterprise Summary, scatter plot charts](images/4-3-ent-sum.png " ")

 	Let's review memory and swap utilization of all hosts within this enterprise.
 Navigate to the **Memory and Swap** chart located under the **Host** tier at the bottom center of the Enterprise Summary.
 Every monitored host within Stack Monitoring is represented in this chart.
 You can assess the overall usage of memory and swap across all hosts.
-Again, scatterplot charts help you monitor by exception.
-You can identify if any host performing differently than its peers.
+Scatterplot charts help you monitor by exception.
+You can identify if any host is performing differently than its peers.
 Here we can see while all hosts are consuming memory, only a few are consuming swap, and one host in paticular is consuming almost 100% of both memory and swap.
 To understand the exact metric values **hover over** any plot point to see the latest value of the metric.

+	**Note:** Stack Monitoring's **Host Dashboard** makes it easy monitor hosts at scale.
+For more information on Stack Monitoring dashboards navigate to **Dashboards** located under **Obersability and Management**.

  	![Host tier, highlighting the metric values of a PeopleSoft host memory utilization and swap utilization](images/4-4-ent-sum.png " ")

 	Clicking a plot point will activate a slide-out allowing you to see the performance over time.
 Using the drop-down update the time selector from **Last 60 minutes** to **Last 7 Days**.
-Extending the time period allows you to easily identify if the current memory load is recent and a contributing factor to a new performance problem, or if the current load has persisted for some time.
+Extending the time period allows you to easily identify if the current memory utilization is recent and contributing to a new performance problem, or if the current load has persisted for some time.
 Metrics with a '+' have anomaly detection enabled.
 Anomalous performance is indicated by an orange dot on the line chart.
 Having reviewed the memory over the last 7 days, lets return to the Enterprise Summary by clicking **Close** in the bottom left.

  	![Enterprise Summary scatter-plot slide-out, showing memory and swap utilization over the past 90 days](images/4-5-ent-sum.png " ")

 2. Tables

  	Located on the right-hand side of the page, **Tables** enable you to quickly identify which hosts or databases have the highest filesystem utilization or tablespace utilization.
 By default, Tables provide up to the **four** highest utilized or consumed resources of a given metric.
 The number of rows displayed can be updated from **4 to 10, 20, or all**.
 Let's review the top **20** most heavily utilized filesystems within the enterprise.
-Locate the **Filesystem Utilization** chart on the right side under the **Hosts** tier.
+Locate the **Filesystem Utilization** chart on the right side under the **Host** tier.
 Click the pencil icon in the top right of the chart.
 After clicking the pencil, enable the **Advanced** menu items by updating the **Advanced** flag.
 Enabling the Advanced menu provides access to optional features of a table or chart.
 Click **Display records** to change the value of rows displayed from 4 to **20**.
 With the value updated to 20, click **Apply** in the lower left of the slide-out to return to the Enterprise Summary.

  	![Host filesystem table edit screen, highlighting the count of records to display in the table](images/4-6-ent-sum.png " ")

  	You can now view a list of up to the top **20 hosts** with the most heavily utilized filesystems.
-Should one of the hosts filesystems cause concern, clicking any of the resource names will navigate you to that resource's homepage for further investigation.
-From a Stack Monitoring host homepage, you can chart the growth of the filesystem over time using the **Filesystem Utilization** chart.
-Alternatively, you can click the filesystem value to review the growth over time to understand if more space should be added, and if so how much.
+Should one of the filesystems cause concern, clicking the name of the resource will navigate you to that resource's homepage for further investigation.
+From a Stack Monitoring host homepage, you can chart the growth of the top five most heavily used filesystems over time using the **Filesystem Utilization** chart.

  	![Host tier, highlighting the chart filesystem utilization with more than four records displayed](images/4-7-ent-sum.png " ")